Consumer Medicine Information

 Tell your doctor if you are allergic to any other medicines, foods, dyes or preservatives.

 Tell your doctor if you are breastfeeding or wish to breastfeed.
-Your doctor will discuss the risks and benefits of taking Roxin when breastfeeding.
+Roxin should not be used during pregnancy or while breast-feeding.

 Tell your doctor if you have, or have had, any medical conditions, especially the following: